Mark Pritchard (politician): 4th Parliament (2017–2019)

 Pritchard was again re-elected at the snap 2017 general election, with an increased vote share of 55.4% and a decreased majority of 9,564.

 Pritchard has served on several select committees: Transport, Works & Pensions, Wales, and Environmental Audit.
 He is chairman or vice-chairman of several all-party parliamentary groups, including the ASEAN region, and Africa.
 Pritchard is also an executive member of the British Parliamentary Group.
 In 2015, Pritchard succeeded Michael Connarty as the joint-chairman of the All Party Parliamentary Jazz Appreciation Group.

 In March 2018, he was one of three MPs accused of using threatening and intimidating behaviour towards parliamentary clerks.
 An investigation by the BBC claimed Pritchard used foul language in an exchange with a clerk and was known for having a bad temper.
 He responded that "there was no truth in the claims whatsoever", saying that he never used foul language and had never had a complaint levelled against him.

 5th Parliament (2019–2024)

 At the 2019 general election, Pritchard was again re-elected, with an increased vote share of 63.5% and an increased majority of 18,726.

 In July 2020 he was appointed to Parliament's Intelligence and Security Committee.

 In February 2021 he was appointed by Her Majesty Queen Elizabeth II to the Privy Council.

 In 2022 it was reported Pritchard earned £325 an hour as an advisor to Linden Energy holdings, an organisation which promotes the belief that climate change is inevitable and mitigation is pointless.
-Mark Maslin, professor of Earth system science at University College London claims Linden Energy is a classic climate denier.
+Mark Maslin, professor of Earth system science at University College London claims Linden Energy is a classic climate change denier.
 Prichard was criticised by the Green Party in July 2022 for taking up the role and delaying his entry in the registry of interest by 2 months.